wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 5. Select the **Access Control Allow Credentials** checkbox.

-6. In the **Apply to Development** pane that opens on the right of the page, enter a meaningful message.
+6. In the **Apply to Development** pane that opens on the right-hand side of the page, enter a meaningful message.
 Then click **Apply**.

 7. Click **Save**.

 #### Step 1.4.2: Publish the REST API

-To publish the REST API, follow the steps given below:
+We are now ready to publish the REST API.
+To do so, follow the steps given below:

 1. In the **Manage** tab, click **Lifecycle**.

-2. Click **Publish** to publish the REST API to the Developer Portal where applications can subscribe to it.
+2. Click **Publish** to publish the REST API to the Developer Portal.
+External applications can subscribe to the API via the Developer Portal.

 3. To access the Developer Portal, click **Go to DevPortal**.